pyta-uoft/pyta/docs/usage/configuration.md

 ### `watch` (default: `false`)

-When `true`, the HTMLReporter spawns a persistent server that continuously serves the PyTA report.
+When `true`, the HTMLReporter runs as a persistent server that continuously serves the PyTA report.
 This allows users to refresh the report page in their browser without restarting the server.
 When `false` (the default), the server responds to a single request and then shuts down.
+Modification to this configuration option has no effect for the other reporters.

-### `pyta-port` (default: `0`)
+### `server-port` (default: `0`)

-The pyta-port option specifies the port number to use when serving the PyTA HTML report.
+The server-port option specifies the port number to use when serving the PyTA HTML report.
 When set to 0 (the default), the server automatically selects an available port.
 If set to a specific port (e.g., 5008), the server attempts to bind to that port.
+This configuration option only applies to the HTMLReporter and does not affect other reporters.

 ## PythonTA checker configuration options